Polymer/old-docs-site/toolkit-kernel-explainer.md

       </script>
     </element>

-### Calling inherited methods with $super
+### Calling inherited methods with this.super

-A g-component can extend a parent g-component by calling the parent's inherited methods.
+A Toolkit component can extend a parent component by calling the parent's inherited methods.

     <element name="g-cooler" extends="g-cool">
       <script>
-        this.component({
+        Toolkit.register({
           moarBetter: function() {
-            this.$super();
+            this.super();
             this.better += 'even more.';
           }
         });
       </script>
     </element>

-In this example, `this.$super` returns a reference to the parent, which is a `g-cool` g-component.
+In this example, `this.super` returns a reference to the parent, which is a `g-cool` component.
 In `g-cooler` the value of `better` contains the value of `g-cool` is, plus the string 'even more'.